dendibakh/perf-book/chapters/10-Optimizing-Computations/10-3 Vectorization.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Developers should be aware of the hidden cost of using vectorized code.
-Using AVX and especially AVX512 vector instructions would lead to a big frequency downclocking.
-The vectorized portion of the code should be hot enough to justify using AVX512.[^38]
+Using AVX and especially AVX-512 vector instructions could lead to frequency downclocking or startup overhead, which on certain CPUs can also affect subsequent code over a period of several microseconds.
+The vectorized portion of the code should be hot enough to justify using AVX-512.[^38] For example, sorting 80 KiB was found to be sufficient to amortize this overhead and make vectorization worthwhile.[^39]

-### Loop vectorized but scalar version used.
+#### Loop vectorized but scalar version used.

 In some cases, the compiler can successfully vectorize the code, but the vectorized code does not show in the profiler.
 When inspecting the corresponding assembly of a loop, it is usually easy to find the vectorized version of the loop body because it uses the vector registers, which are not commonly used in other parts of the program, and the code is unrolled and filled with checks and multiple versions for enabling different edge cases.